Lunches/Healthy Schools

 School Dinners

 The menu is on a 3 week rotation.
-Mayville School dinners are prepared in a Halal kitchen, priced at a reasonable rate of £3.00 per day or £15.00 per week which should be paid in advance.
+Mayville School dinners are prepared in a Halal kitchen, the food is freshly prepared and cooked on site.

 Packed Lunches